NVIDIA/aistore/docs/python_sdk.md

 **Arguments**:

-- `provider` _str, optional_ - Name of bucket provider, one of "ais", "aws", "gcp", "az", "hdfs" or "ht".
+- `provider` _str, optional_ - Name of bucket provider, one of "ais", "aws", "gcp", "az", or "ht".
   Defaults to "ais".
 Empty provider returns buckets of all providers.